|Microsoft® Support Ending Dates for Retail/OEM Consumer/SOHO Operating Systems and Front Office Software|

 3) Office 2010 is available in 32-bit and 64-bit versions.
 32-bit versions are supported by Windows 7, Windows Vista SP2 and Windows XP SP3 operating systems.
-Due to download specials, cost is quite reasonable especially Office 2010 Professional and Professional Plus.
+Due to download specials for two PC installations, cost is quite reasonable especially for Office 2010 Professional and Professional Plus.
 Office 2010 64-bit versions are not supported by any version of Windows XP.

-Microsoft Office Starter 2010 includes limited versions of Microsoft Word 2010 and Microsoft Excel 2010.
-Office Starter 2010 is offered in 32-bit and 64-bit versions with an OEM End User License Agreement (EULA) preinstalled from Dell, HP, and others.
+Microsoft Office Starter 2010 included limited versions of Microsoft Word 2010 and Microsoft Excel 2010.
+No longer generally available, Office Starter 2010 was offered in 32-bit and 64-bit versions with an OEM End User License Agreement (EULA) preinstalled from Dell, HP, and others.
 Office Starter 2010 may be upgraded to a fully functional version of Office 2010 via online purchase.
 Because Office Starter 2010 includes setup files for full versions and is considered a business product, it is eligible for extended support.

 |4) Office 2007